 #13 Stop Buying Dryer Sheets

 Another easy swap?
-Give up your dryer-sheet habit (about $7 for 240 loads) in favor of wool dryer balls (about $10 for six, which last for more than 500 loads each).
+Give up your dryer-sheet habit (about $7 for 240 loads) in favor of wool dryer balls (about $6.50 for four, which can last for up to 1,000 loads each).
 Of course, depending on your laundry preferences, you can always just go without either.

 #14 Cut Scouring Pads in Half

 Two minutes of rinsing with the faucet on full-power will consume 5 gallons of water — the same amount efficient dishwashers use during an entire cycle.
 Shocking, right?
 And it's an unnecessary step, since most newer models are equipped to remove even stubborn food debris.
 Just be sure to clean the dishwasher trap regularly to keep your dishwasher running efficiently.